Guidelines for Sharing in Classic/Basic

 A. Maternity Needs That are Shareable

-- One-Person Memberships: No Maternity Sharing (Two-Person Membership Required)—Effective for needs requested after March 31, 2018, there will be no sharing of maternity needs for one-person memberships of women under age 45 when they become pregnant, for both Samaritan Basic and Samaritan Classic, except as Special Prayer Needs.
-This includes post-birth needs of the mother and child that are related to complications of birth.
-For a maternity expense to be shareable, the membership will need to be at a multi-person size (or at an equivalent monthly share amount when multi-person is not possible or practical) prior to conception.
-(One person participating in Classic and another participating in Basic does not constitute a two-person membership to share maternity needs.
+- One-Person Memberships: No Maternity Sharing (Two-Person Membership Required)—Maternity needs for one-person memberships of women under age 45 when they become pregnant, for both Samaritan Basic and Samaritan Classic, are not eligible for sharing except as Special Prayer Needs.
+This includes post-birth needs of the mother related to complications of birth.
+For a maternity expense to be shareable, the membership will need to be at a multi-person size (or at an equivalent monthly share amount when multi-person is not possible or practical) at least 260 days prior to the physician-calculated due date.
+(One family member participating in Classic and another participating in another sharing program does not constitute a two-person membership eligible to share maternity needs.
 Likewise, a one-person membership provided in connection with an employer or other group organization does not constitute “a multi-person size or equivalent.”)

 - Separate Needs—Bills for all pregnancy and birth-related complications of the mother will be shared as a part of the maternity need.
 Any pre-birth need of the child/children and routine postnatal care of the child, including no more than one routine outpatient doctor visit, will be part of the mother’s maternity need.
 A post-birth need of the child beyond routine natal care will be considered the child’s need separate from the mother’s maternity need.